 Life hits hard, but the lesson that this community here on Grown Gaming has taught me is that it doesn’t have to be the be-all and end-all once life gets going.
 Gaming also teaches us that.
 In Kingdom Hearts, Fire Emblem, Dark Souls and Crash Bandicoot plus many more, we are taught that giving up is not an option.
 Just maybe, a change in tactics or perspective.

-Once work starts back up, the gaming time goes down and the paradox keeps your 8-bit hearts at bay for some time again, but you know that is fine.
+Now that the world has returned to normal, gaming time has gone down and the paradox keeps your 8-bit hearts at bay for some time again, but you know that is fine.
 You had some time to get those platinum trophies that you’ve been striving to get for a while and you got to fall in love with your favourite heroes and villains all over again, maybe even discover some new costumes that you never knew were in the game when you first played it.
 The real world has now called you back.
 You reload the save of yourself that is an adult with real-world issues and relationships and carry that data on to keep pursuing your goals.